 Hibiscus tea Health Benefits, and Can you Drink Hibiscus Tea While Pregnant:

 Rich in the anti-inflammatory compound called anthocyanin, which is responsible for giving the tea its deep red color, Hibiscus tea is linked to multiple health benefits.
-While many turn to this flower tea as a caffeine free option, unsweetened Hibiscus tea can also reduced oxidative stress in the body, reduce cellular inflammation, and is believed to support digestive health.
+According to one research on ResearchGate, drinking 2-3 cups of hibiscus tea daily may have played a role in improving blood pressure and potentially serve as a preventative or adjunctive therapy against such conditions.
+Unsweetened Hibiscus tea can also reduced oxidative stress in the body, reduce cellular inflammation, and is believed to support digestive health.

 However, in the Nepali tradition, Hibiscus tea, is said to be a cooling tea, even if you drink it hot.
 Traditional medicine says that drinking Hibiscus tea or snacking on the dry leaves while you have a cold can worsen congestion and prolong your symptoms.